 SOLVED: Current Security Settings Do Not Allow This File to Be Downloaded

-Sometimes, when trying to download a file while using Internet Explorer, you may receive the following error message: “Your current security settings do not allow this file to be downloaded”.
-In most cases, affected users see this error message while trying to download files from websites that aren’t trusted, but this error message has also been seen by users trying to download files from extremely trusted websites like the official Microsoft website, so whether or not the website you are trying to download the file in question from may be entirely irrelevant.
+Sometimes, when trying to download a file using Internet Explorer, you may receive the following error message: “Your current security settings do not allow this file to be downloaded.”
+In most cases, affected users see this error message while attempting to download files from untrusted websites.
+However, this error message has also been reported by users trying to download files from highly trusted websites like the official Microsoft website.
+Therefore, the trustworthiness of the website from which you are trying to download the file may be entirely irrelevant.

-This error basically inhibits you from downloading a file that you want to download, which makes it an especially pesky little bugger.
-Thankfully for anyone affected by this problem, it is pretty easy to resolve.
-Here’s how you can fix the “Your current security settings do not allow this file to be downloaded” error message and download as many files as you want on Internet Explorer regardless of what files you want to download:
+This error essentially prevents you from downloading a file that you wish to download, making it a particularly pesky little bugger.
+Thankfully, for anyone affected by this issue, it is relatively easy to resolve.
+Here’s how you can fix the ‘Your current security settings do not allow this file to be downloaded‘ error message and download as many files as you desire on Internet Explorer, regardless of the types of files you want to download:

-If you’re using Windows XP, Vista or 7, open the Start Menu and click on Control Panel to launch the Control Panel.
+If you’re using Windows XP, Vista, or 7, open the Start Menu and click on Control Panel to launch it.
 If you’re using Windows 8, on the other hand, right-click on the Start Menu to open the WinX Menu and click on Control Panel to launch it.

-Navigate to the Security tab of the Internet Options
+Navigate to the Security tab in the Internet Options.

 Of the four zones provided at the top of the window, click on the Internet

-Click on Apply and then on OK in the Internet Options window and then exit it.
-Restart your computer, launch Internet Explorer and try to download the same file you were trying but failing to download before, and you should now be successful at downloading the file.
+Click on ‘Apply‘ and then on ‘OK‘ in the Internet Options window, and then exit it.
+Restart your computer, launch Internet Explorer, and try to download the same file you were attempting but failing to download previously.
+Now, you should be successful in downloading the file.

-If the solution listed and described above does not fix the issue for you (an instance that is pretty rare), the following is another pretty effective solution that you can try:
+If the solution listed and described above does not fix the issue for you (a rare instance), the following is another highly effective solution that you can try:

 Launch Internet Explorer.